ajnaduvil/28-card-game-prototype/Rules/Rules-V3.md

 ## 9. Glossary

 *   **Bid:** A declaration during the auction phase to win a certain number of card points.
+*   **Bidder 1:** The player who makes the highest unchallenged bid in the first bidding round.
+This player selects the provisional trump suit and folds one card of that suit as the trump indicator.
-*   **Concede:** A decision by the Declarer to surrender the round before all tricks are played when they believe they cannot win enough points to meet their bid.
-This option is only available when the Declarer has not yet won enough points to meet their bid.
-When a Declarer concedes, the round is automatically lost:
+*   **Concede:** A decision by the bid winner to surrender the round when they believe they cannot make their bid.
+This option is available at any point - immediately after winning the bid in Phase 1, after winning the final bid in Phase 2, or during trick play (as long as they have not yet won enough points to meet their bid).
+When a bid winner concedes, the round is automatically lost:
     *   **4-Player Mode:** The Declarer's entire team loses the round.
     *   **3-Player Mode:** The individual Declarer loses the round.
     The bid is considered failed, stakes are settled accordingly, and players proceed to the next round.
 *   **Contract:** The final, highest bid made in a round, which the Declarer must achieve.
 *   **Dealer:** The player responsible for shuffling and dealing the cards for a round.
-For the first round, the dealer is chosen randomly.
-For subsequent rounds, the Original Starting Bidder from the previous round becomes the dealer.
+For the very first round of a game, the dealer is chosen randomly (e.g., by high card draw).
+For all subsequent rounds, the Original Starting Bidder from the previous round becomes the dealer.
 *   **Declarer:** The player who makes the final, highest bid (the Final Declarer).
 *   **Defender:** Any player who is not the Declarer (in 3p) or not on the Declarer's team (in 4p).
 *   **Folded Trump Indicator:** The single card placed face-down by the Declarer representing the secret trump suit.